Heuijee Yun (Integrated Ph.D. Candidate)

 • Heuijee Yun and Daejin Park.
 Low-Power Lane Detection Unit with Sliding-based Parallel Segment Detection Accelerator for Lightweighted Automotive Microcontrollers (SCI) IEEE Access, 12:4339-4353, 2024.

 • Heuijee Yun and Daejin Park.
-High-Speed Energy-Efficient Model based Dynamic Pruning using Pattern-based Alignment for Convolutional Spiking Neural Network Hardware Accelerators (KCI) (Under Review) IEMEK Journal of Embedded Systems and Applications, 2024.
+High-Speed Energy-Efficient Model based Dynamic Pruning using Pattern-based Alignment for Convolutional Spiking Neural Network Hardware Accelerators (KCI) IEMEK Journal of Embedded Systems and Applications, 2024.

 • Heuijee Youn and Daejin Park.
 S3A-NPU: A High-Performance Hardware Accelerator for Spiking Self-Supervised Learning with Dynamic Adaptive Memory Optimization (SCI) (Under Review) IEEE Transactions on Very Large Scale Integration (VLSI) Systems, 2024.